Hurstone/Expression2/Expression2 Radio/README.md

 # The E2 radio

-The e2 radio is an E2 made to play songs in garry's mod you the radio support : dropbox and discord sharlinks.
+The e2 radio is an E2 made to play songs in garry's mod the radio supports : dropbox and discord sharelinks.

 ## How to use

-To use the E2 you'll need to create a file named libraries you'll need to create it in the expression2 folder (it should look like this : Steam\steamapps\common\GarrysMod\garrysmod\data\expression2\Librairies)
+To use the E2 you will need to create a file named libraries under the expression2 folder (it should look like this : Steam\steamapps\common\GarrysMod\garrysmod\data\expression2\Librairies)
-Or you can modify the code in the expression e2 by changing in line 10 the librairie folder name by yours (WARINNG THE LIBRAIRIE IS ESSENTIAL TO WORK IF IT'S NOT IMPORTED PROPELY IT WILL NOT WORK !)
+Or you can modify the code in the expression2 by changing in line 10 the library folder name to yours (WARNING THE LIBRARY IS ESSENTIAL FOR OPERATION IF IT IS NOT IMPORTED PROPELY IT WILL NOT WORK !)

-Once you have the Radio in your game you'll just need to place it on a streamradio
+Once you have the Radio in your game you will just need to place it on a streamradio

-And you're basicly done !
+And you're basically done!

 ## Command list

-(Visible if you type /help in game)
+(Displayed by the /help command in-game)
 ```
 /start (necessary) start the music")
 /p <MUSIC LINK>(necessary) add a music to play")